 Yes.
-John Brown University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (www.ncahlc.org, 312-263-0456).
+John Brown University is accredited by the Higher Learning Commission (www.ncahlc.org, 312-263-0456).
 The Graduate Education programs are also accredited by the National Council for Accreditation of Teacher Education (www.ncate.org, 202-466-7496).

 You may transfer up to nine (9) hours (maximum of six hours for concentration courses) of graduate credit from another institution toward a Graduate Education degree.
 All transferred hours must be applicable toward the degree, have earned a grade of B- or better and be approved by the program director and dean of the Graduate School.